asross/hubhacks/README.md

 * adding links to processed data for importing into Tableau
 * adding graph screenshots and ideas for integrating the graphs into a flow, if it's useful

+Take a look at our [Trello board](https://trello.com/b/ujpMKWdD/hubhacks), too.

 ## Our Project

 Our project utilizes: